developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 ### Glossary

-**Anchor Element(s) -** one or more unchanging images or other Document attributes (i.e. company logo) that SimulScan can use to identify the Document and determine its orientation.
+**Anchor Element(s) -** one or more unchanging images, barcodes or other Document attributes (i.e. company logo) created as part of a Template that SimulScan can use to identify a Document and determine its orientation.

 **Bounding Box -** an oval, round or square object on the printed form that contains a mark to be acquired using OMR.